lumeland/lume.land/docs/core/processors.md

 If you need to execute a function **before rendering** (for example, to configure a custom template engine or add extra data to some pages), you can use a **preprocessor**.
-Preprocessors work like processors, but with they are executed before rendering.
+Preprocessors work like processors, but they are executed before rendering.

 Let's create a preprocessor to include a variable with the source filename: